esr360/Kayzen-GS/README.md

 ## Documentation

+### Getting Started

 By default, Kayzen will work our the box.
 Just load the **kayzen-gs.css** file in your project, and you're good to go.
+If you want to configure your own settings, see the see [Custom Configuration](#) section.

 ### Kayzen Grid System